Satvik3799/My-Notes/VLSI_Design/6_Main_Notes/Setup Time and Hold Time.md

 ![[Pasted image 20240802162146.png]]

+#Doubt What would happen if latch sets with in worst case setup?

 As long as the clock is high, the input at D will get reflected at Q, i.e. Being transparent as long as clock is high.
 As long as clock becomes high, the latch will set according to its first input after $t_a$ time.